Frequently Asked Questions

 Our receptionists will process your claim once payment is complete.
 Medicare will then deposit the rebate in your nominated bank account within 24-48 hours.
 For more information on nominating a bank account, please vistit the Services Australia website by clicking here.

+All patients are eligible for a telehealth consultation, given they have attended our practice for a face-to-face consultation within the past 12 months.
 Patients who have not had a face-to-face consultation in the past 12 months are not eligible for telehealth consultation as per Medicare guidelines.

 Yes.
 If you are wanting to become an ongoing patient of our practice, you can request that your previous medical practice sends a copy of your medical records to us.